Sean Elsbernd: San Francisco Supervisor

-Elsbernd served as the State Director for US Senator Dianne Feinstein.

-Mayoral Chief of Staff
+Mayoral chief of staff

-San Francisco Mayor, London Breed, appointed Elsbernd as her Chief of Staff.
+San Francisco Mayor, London Breed, appointed Elsbernd as her chief of staff.
 He began his new role in the San Francisco's mayor's office in November 2018.

 In his role, Elsbered was involved in question whether Breed's decision to have appointees to commission submit unsigned and undated letters of resignation as an apparent condition to their appointment was appropriate.
 In a hearing in October 2022, Elsbernd was questioned by the San Francisco Board of Supervisors over his knowledge of the mayor's process for determining which appointees were required to submit such letters, and who was not.